Yulin-W/alternate-history-editor/devlog.md

 - Loading previously made timelines
 - Allow switching between different basemaps (with different divisions)
 - More border customisation
-- Allow more colour choices and customisation
+- Allow custom colour choices
 - Statistics page for evaluations of land size and population to well, make one feel good lol like in civ4
 - Get a better interface theme
 - Refactor code to reduce coupling, and finish up those optional todos